Many students find it difficult to differentiate between making observations and making inferences.

 You may know from prior knowledge, for example, that birds can fly.
 You may even think that all birds can fly.
 It is important, however, to question your prior knowledge because it could not necessarily be true.
 Ostriches, for example, are birds that cannot fly.

 So let’s take a closer look at how we can observe a number of objects and then make inferences.
 This is actually an important part of scientific processes, and it is key that you understand the differences between making an observation and an inference clearly so you can attain good scores on the GED exam.

 Observation – When we can clearly identify things by using our five senses, we speak of observation.

 When we can hear, smell, see, touch, or taste things, we know those things are real.
 That’s when we can make observations based on realities.

 Inference – When we make guesses or assumptions based on evidence from observations or from prior knowledge, we can make inferences.
 These are educated guesses or assumptions.

 Observations are things we can see, hear, and so on.
 These are factual things, not based on assumptions or guesses.

 We can see, for example, that some animals have four legs while others have, for example, big ears.

-We can see that some animals have fur or whiskers, while some other animals come with beautiful golden color or are white underneath.
+We can see that some animals have fur or whiskers, while some other animals come with beautiful golden colors or are white underneath.

 These are all observations.
 They are factual and are not open to interpretation.
-Understanding this is key to be successful on the GED Language Arts subtest!
+Understanding this is key to being successful on the GED Language Arts subtest!